 When the restore completes, view it in Object Explorer.

-- For troubleshooting backup to URL, see SQL Server Backup to URL Best Practices and Troubleshooting.
+- For troubleshooting a backup to a URL, see SQL Server Backup to URL Best Practices and Troubleshooting.

-- For an overview of the connection options for applications, see Connect your applications to Managed Instance.
+- For an overview of app connection options, see Connect your applications to Managed Instance.

-- To query using one of your favorite tools or languages, see connect and query.
+- To query using your favorite tools or languages, see Quickstarts: Azure SQL Database Connect and Query.